Konstantin Kalinin

 When people hear “AI agents,” they imagine a bot that does things on its own.
 Which is exactly why most teams either (a) never ship it, or (b) ship it and then spend the next month apologizing.

 So we drew hard lines around what the agent can do, where it can do it, and what it’s allowed to finalize.
-This is the part that made everything else work in practice .
+This is the part that made everything else work in practice.

 OpenClaw can:

-- read inputs (emails, threads, internal signals)
+• read inputs (emails, threads, internal signals)

-- pull context (docs, past resolutions)
+• pull context (docs, past resolutions)

-- draft outputs (email replies, doc patches, summaries)
+• draft outputs (email replies, doc patches, summaries)

-- recommend next actions (escalate, request info, link doc, file bug)
+• recommend next actions (escalate, request info, link doc, file bug)

 But it cannot ship anything customer-facing without a human approval event:

-- no sending emails
+• no sending emails

-- no publishing docs
+• no publishing docs

-- no “just pushed a fix” style messaging
+• no “just pushed a fix” style messaging

 The agent’s job is to get you to 80% done fast.
 The human’s job is to decide whether that 80% is actually correct, appropriate, and on-brand.

-→ agent can be more autonomous here (still needs boundaries, but lower risk) - External surfaces: anything a customer can read
+• Internal surfaces: digests, summaries, engineering notes.
+The agent can be more autonomous here (still needs boundaries, but lower risk).

 That simple split prevents the classic failure mode: the agent writing something technically plausible but strategically dumb (“We’re working on it!” when you’re not).

-3) Make Approvals Lightweight (or they won’t happen)
+3) Make approvals lightweight (or they won’t happen)

 If approvals are annoying, humans will bypass them.
 So we kept it simple:

-- drafts come pre-filled with the relevant context links
+• drafts come pre-filled with the relevant context links

-- the “review” step is fast (scan, tweak, approve)
+• the “review” step is fast (scan, tweak, approve)

-- the state is tracked so you don’t review the same thing twice
+• the state is tracked so you don’t review the same thing twice

-4) Give the Agent a Job, Not a Personality
+4) Give the agent a defined role

 We didn’t ask OpenClaw to “be helpful.”
 That’s how you get poetic nonsense.